SiriDB/siridb-docs/content/connect/http_api.md

 ---
 title: "HTTP"
-weight: 9
+weight: 14
 ---

 Before using the HTTP API, make sure at least one node has the HTTP API port enabled.
-By default the API port is disabled, this can changed with the `http_api_port` in the [configuration file](https://github.com/thingsdb/ThingsDB/blob/master/thingsdb.example.conf) or with the `SIRIDB_HTTP_API_PORT` environment variable.
+By default the API port is disabled, this can be changed by setting `http_api_port` in the [configuration file](https://github.com/thingsdb/ThingsDB/blob/master/thingsdb.example.conf) or by setting the `SIRIDB_HTTP_API_PORT` environment variable.

-The API has support for [JSON](https://www.json.org) and can be used to perform queries.
+The API has support for both [JSON](https://www.json.org) and [qpack](https://github.com/transceptor-technology/qpack) and can be used to perform service requests, inserts and queries.

 ## Headers

-The header field `Content-Type` is required and needs `application/json`.
+The header field `Content-Type` is required and needs `application/json` or `application/qpack`.

 ## Authentication

 The HTTP API has supports for **basic** authentication: `--header 'Authorization: Basic c2E6c2lyaQ=='`.

-The `Basic c2E6c2lyaQ==` stands for the default service account `sa` with password `siri` base64 encoded.
+`c2E6c2lyaQ==` translates to the default service account `sa:siri` base64 decoded.
+Or in case of an insert or query request you need to authenticate using your username:password; in case of the default database user `iris:siri`, this would be `aXJpczpzaXJp` base64 encoded.

 ## URIs